MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/Step-1--Prepare-for-Your-WSUS-Deployment.md

 The following figure shows a simple WSUS server scenario in which an administrator can set up a server running WSUS inside the corporate firewall, which synchronizes content directly with Microsoft Update and distributes updates to client computers.

 ### Multiple WSUS servers
-Administrators can deploy multiple servers running WSUS that synchronize all content within their organizationâ€™s intranet.
+Administrators can deploy multiple servers running WSUS that synchronize all content within their organization’s intranet.
 In Figure 2, only one server is exposed to the Internet.
 In this configuration, this is the only server that downloads updates from Microsoft Update.
-This server is set up as the upstream serverâ€”the source to which the downstream servers synchronize.
+This server is set up as the upstream server—the source to which the downstream servers synchronize.
 When applicable, servers can be located throughout a geographically dispersed network to provide the best connectivity to all client computers.

 ### Disconnected WSUS server
 If corporate policy or other conditions limit computer access to the Internet, administrators can set up an internal server to run WSUS.
 An example of this is a server that is connected to the intranet but is isolated from the Internet.
 After downloading, testing, and approving the updates on this server, an administrator would export the update metadata and content to a DVD.
 The update metadata and content is imported from the DVD to servers running WSUS within the intranet.